 The Dallas Morning News, the Division of Journalism at SMU, NBC5, One Day University, and the Dallas Institute

 The first ten amendments to the U.S. Constitution, known as the Bill of Rights, begin with provisions protecting certain freedoms: of religion, of speech and the press, and of peaceful assembly.
 This three-part program will focus on freedom of speech and the press and on the right to peaceful assembly.
 Sessions will be conducted at the Dallas Institute and other city venues.
-Free admission; registration requested.

 SESSION 1: On the origin and history of freedom of speech and the press in the U.S. What are the roots of these freedoms and the centuries-long traditions that have grown from them?

 The Dallas Institute of Humanities and Culture

 SESSION 2: Freedom of the press and the pursuit of truth.
 How are we to understand accuracy of information vs. “fake news”?
 How do media gain—or regain—the public’s trust.

-Freedom of speech and expression on college campuses.
+SESSION 3: Freedom of speech and expression on college campuses.
 What does “academic freedom” properly entail, especially within the context of controversial statements and student protests?

 Presenter: Prof. Bill Bridge (SMU Dedman School of Law)